 The good news is that great music can erase any sin.
 If TLOP sounds as thrown together as its rollout than the disorganization leading up to it will look like harbingers of doom.
 But if the music is incredible, who gives a shit how many times the title changed?
 And so now, finally, thank Yeezus Christ there's nothing left to talk about but the music.

 Per 1 Listen Review rules, this will be a gut reaction listen for the first time, no pausing or rewinding, no editing, no rewriting.
 Just stream of consciousness reactions that try to capture the moment.
 We'll be back later with a follow-up review that attempts to break down the meaning and importance of the album once we've had time to marinate on it.
-For a deeper explaination of 1 Listen reviews, click here.
+For a deeper explanation of 1 Listen reviews, click here.

 1. "Ultra Light Beam"